khval/powerpacker.library/README.md

     (Skipping 1.7 as there exists 68k version with that number.)

+    12.07.2022 Compression and decompression are working. all bits that need to be there should be. upgraded from pplib 1.0 to pplib 1.2 found in ppcrack. added support for reaction password requestor.

     03.07.2022: Changed done by LiveForit (Kjetil Hvalstrand) Generated all AmigaOS4 header files for the library.
     Started the work of converting it back into a library.